Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 While it could be simpler, this portfolio is quite solid.
 The allocations make sense, and they are using relatively cheap ETFs.
 In total, the TER of this portfolio is about 0.12%, which is very reasonable.

 However, you may have seen that they force you into ESG ETFs.
 ESG stands for Environmental, Social, and Governance.
 An ESG ETF is one of the ways to invest sustainably.
 They are not bad ETFs at all.
-If you want to invest sustainably, Findependent is great.
+If you want to invest sustainably, Findependent is excellent.

 Also, this portfolio has a strong bias towards Switzerland, with almost 40% invested in Swiss Stocks.
 This is too much home bias for most people, and I wish we could configure that.